Resignation Letter for Going Back To School (Best Samples)

 Step 3: Explain your decision

-When writing your letter, you need to mention your decision to resign.
+When writing it, you need to mention your decision to resign.
 You do not have to provide details, but you can mention them if you have a friendly relationship with your employer.
 However, you should do it as a courtesy to your employer.
 You may also briefly describe the contribution education will make to your life.

 “I have decided to temporarily cease employment to pursue my studies full-time as I am nearing the technical part of my course.
 I would have loved to continue working, but I am afraid it would be difficult to complete my duties to the best of my ability.”